About Sheepland – The Sheepskin Workshop in Somerset

 friendly and often set in their ways.
 The traditional industries of sheep farming and basket weaving from willow, growing in the Somerset levels remain much as they were, reduced but surviving.
 We wanted to be a part of the quiet place, coming from the turmoil of the city to the peace and tranquillity of our hillside.
 The cottage where the business is located is nearly 200 years old.
 Sheepland Crafts moved here from Glastonbury around 1989.
 The workshop is surrounded by fields, the cows and sheep grazing, supply the background hum of activity.
 We have become garden lovers, creating from our field traditional borders, alive with bees and butterflies.
 Wildlife ponds, buzz with dragonflies, and ripple with frogs, diving beetles and newts.

 Somerset is King Arthur country.
 Glastonbury Tor and the Isle of Avalon are across the Mendip Hills to the north.
 The Tor is visible when the winter strips the trees.
-According to legend, King Arthur's gallant knights roamed the land, with honour and bravery as their watchword.
+According to legend, King Arthur’s gallant knights roamed the land, with honour and bravery as their watchword.
 Sir Lancelot and Guinevere, Merlin and the young King galloped over these hills.
-The first tannery opened in this area, Morlands, famous for many years for the sheepskin it produced, this is the actual description of the tanning process, The stone cottages nestle calmly, watching the progress of the years, the lights from windows glowing over a land of enchantment.
+The first tannery opened in this area, Morlands, famous for many years for the sheepskin it produced.
+The stone cottages nestle calmly, watching the progress of the years, the lights from windows glowing over a land of enchantment.
 Somerset has a true mystery, a special feeling, inexplicable to those who have not experienced the almost magical beauty of the environment.
 This is reflected in the numbers of alternative therapists, artists, and writers who choose to reside in the area.
 The visitors flock to Glastonbury, especially in the Summer months, to witness and enjoy the history and ethos of the area.

 Wells Cathedral is nearby, an ancient historical site built around a series of ‘Wells’, these are deep pools of blue black water, used to serve the people who flocked to the ancient town.
 The oldest intact street in Europe nestles behind the cathedral, a monument to the building skills of the day.